jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 You will see that we need two items:
 1. An active Access Key with a Secret Key (as mentioned in the prerequistes).
-2. Using the Access Key to obtain a JSON Web Token (JWT).
+2. Using the Access Key to obtain a JSON Web Token (JWT; pronounced: JOT).

 We will use curl with the POST /login request to obtain a JWT.